Angle Geometry - GED Math

 Compare your answer with the correct one above

-. find the value of
+.
+If the measure of

 .